propadata/itera/README.md

 # itera

 mix generators and promises for better control flow.
-Made this for my personal workflow.  [co](https://www.npmjs.com/package/co) will probably be a better solution for you.
+Made this for my personal workflow. \n  Most likely [co](https://www.npmjs.com/package/co) will probably be a better solution for you.

 If you do not understand JavaScript generators see: